Project

 For a Ruby programmer it means they can never change the size of the data structure (or in case of a hash never change the keys anymore -- values can change).
 I don't want to hijack an enhancement but let's do this :)

-Updated by enebo (Thomas Enebo) over 10 years ago
+Updated by enebo (Thomas Enebo) about 11 years ago

 Ok I have been talked out of the allowing changing contents of the literal.
 Without guaranteeing the values never change then it is very limited in when you can do most of the "good" optimizations.
 They can be done but generally only in the case where you are doing a pure-literal sort of code.
 Once you assign the literal to a variable all bets are off (unless you can constant propagate it).
 I rescind my idea :)